AARP Hearing Center

 On iPhones, one way to summon help is to rapidly press the phone’s side button five times.
 Similarly, on Google Pixel, press the power button five times.
 On both phones, enable Emergency SOS in Settings ⚙️.

-If you’re off the grid sans Wi-Fi or cellular, you may also be able to get help via satellite.
-And starting with iOS 18, some iPhone users will be able to send messages to family and friends in the Messages app using satellite, not just during emergencies.
+If you’re off the grid sans Wi-Fi or cellular, you may be able to get help via satellite.
+Starting with iOS 18, some iPhone users will be able to send messages to family and friends in the Messages app using satellite, not just during emergencies.
 An iPhone 14 or later is required.

-Satellite messaging is also coming to certain Android devices as part of Android 15.
+Satellite messaging is also available on certain premium Android devices.

 When you head home late at night or go on a remote hike, the Safety Check feature on Google Pixels and the Check In feature on iPhones can alert designated contacts if you don’t make it to your destination in a timely manner.
 If you don’t check in, your contacts will be notified.